-BEACON IN THE DARK

-Thick, persistent fog
+BEACON IN THE DARK Thick, persistent fog

 can form over such sea

-areas as southwestern

-Britain, the Banks off
+areas as southwestern Britain, the Banks off

-Newfoundland, and

-Tierra del Fuego at the

-tip of South America.
+Tierra del Fuego at the tip of South America.

 In really dense fog, the

-lights of lighthouses,

-which warn ships of

 hazards, may be lost in

-the dark, and sailors

-must rely on sirens
+the dark, and sailors must rely on sirens

 and foghorns.